 - Continuously reconfigure routes to capture the operational savings created.
 This is KEY.

-Norway Post, Helthjem and New Zealand Post are great examples of companies to have successfully implemented this strategy, and several more companies have followed suit with great success.
+Norway Post and Helthjem are great examples of companies to have successfully implemented this strategy, and several more companies have followed suit with great success.